 6. Start an emergency fund

 No matter how carefully you plan your budget, surprises can happen.
-From car repairs to illnesses to job loss, there are many reasons why you might need more money than you allocated in your budget or you have available in your checking account.
+From car repairs to illnesses to job loss, there are many reasons why you might need more money than you allocated in your budget or have available in your checking account.

 Many people have to borrow money when unplanned expenses arise.
-Yet it’s also possible to plan ahead for financial surprises by creating an emergency fund.
+Yet it’s also possible to plan for financial surprises by creating an emergency fund.

 An emergency fund is a savings account with money you set aside for the unexpected.
 Ideally, you want several months’ worth of expenses in your emergency fund to give yourself some financial cushion if you need it.
 It can also be helpful to put this money in a separate high-yield savings account so you won’t be tempted to spend it.